mike-L/gettingandcleaningdata_assignment/README.md

 #Readme - Getting and Cleaning Data Course Project
 This github respository has been created as part of the course project for the JHU Coursera class 'Getting and Cleaning Data'.
 This project has been performed on on smartphone activity data provided by the UCI Machine Learning Repository (http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones#).
 The aim of this project is to generate a tidy dataset that:

-- Isolates the mean and std deviations of all measurements from the smartphones data
+* Isolates the mean and std deviations of all measurements from the smartphones data
-- Summarises the identified measurements by subject (participant) and activity
+* Summarises the identified measurements by subject (participant) and activity
-- Provides descriptive labels for each activity
+* Provides descriptive labels for each activity
-- Provides a descriptive name for each variable
+* Provides a descriptive name for each variable

 Contained in this repository are three files:

-* tidy_dataset.txt - the summary of the requested measurments, summarised by subject and activity
+* tidy_dataset.txt - the summary of the requested measurments, summarised by subject and activity.
 * Codebook.md - A document describing the fields in tidy_dataset.txt
 * run_analysis.R - the R script used to collate and clean the raw data

+The tidy_dataset.txt can be read into R using the following command:

+tidy_dataset <- read.table('tidy_dataset.txt', header=TRUE)

 ##How to recreate this dataset using run_analysis.R
-1. Download and unzip the files from the following link: https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip
+1. Download and unzip the raw data files from the following link: https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip
 2. Place the following files in your working directory:
 * features.txt
 * activity_labels.txt